modxcms/mab-recommendations/proposed/bandwidth-considerations.md

 <script defer>if(doEnhancments) document.write('<script src="assets/js/mycomponent.1.0.0.min.js"><\/script>');</script>
 ```

-Use a script based pattern to load dependencies lazyily and as/if needed:
+A script based pattern to load dependencies lazyily and as/if needed:

 ```js
 import lazyLoadScript from 'lazyload-script';